 The requirements for Principle 14 include ensuring that the voting system provides redundancy against security failures, limits its attack surface, maintains and verifies the integrity of all critical components, and authorizes all software updates before they are installed.

-– Voting system provides redundancy against security failures or vulnerabilities covers the requirement that the system’s documentation contains a risk assessment which provides technical controls or a notation showing the acceptable risk for each documented threat to system integrity.
+14.1 – Documented resiliency against security failures or vulnerabilities covers the requirement that the system’s documentation contains a risk assessment which provides technical controls or a notation showing the acceptable risk for each documented threat to system integrity.
 This document will describe how all controls work together to prevent, mitigate, and respond to attacks on the system.
-The system will also document necessary processes that need to occur to ensure integrity of the system.
+The system will also document necessary processes that must be carried out by election officials or others to ensure the integrity of the system.

-– Voting system is Designed to limit its attack surface by meeting the following requirements. the system will prevent extraneous processes and services from being installed or executed, and will disable networking and non-essential features.
+14.2 – Designed to limit attack surface requires that the system will prevent extraneous processes and services from being installed or executed and will disable networking and non-essential features.
+The voting system should not be capable of wireless networking or connecting to external networks.
 The system will visually show an indicator when networking functionality is enabled and disabled and will follow a secure configuration guide for all underlying operating systems and other voting system components.

 The system documentation will include the guidance used to ensure the system is securely configured.
 The system application will not contain unused or dead code.
 The system’s underlying platform will provide and make use of modern exploit mitigation technologies.

 The system application will not import entire software libraries where individual functions are more practical.
-The voting system will have the capability to restrict access to physical ports that are to be used solely by election judges and administrators.
+The voting system will have the capability of restricting access to physical ports that are to be used solely by election judges and administrators.

 The underlying system platform generally needs to be free of well-known vulnerabilities before certification, unless the certification authority allows it.
 In that case, a list of these vulnerabilities will be provided to the certification authorities before it is certified.

-– Voting system maintains and verifies the integrity of all critical components covers the requirement that a voting system’s documentation contain
+14.3 – Supply chain covers the requirement that a voting system’s documentation contain:

-a supply chain risk management strategy
+a supply chain risk management strategy,

 a list of critical components defined by criticality analysis, and

-hardware and software information for the critical components defined in 14.3-B
+hardware and software information for the critical components defined in 14.3-B.

+The sections in Guideline 14.3 include:

-– Boot integrity deals with the requirement that the voting system cryptographically verifies system integrity before the operating system is loaded into memory.
-If the system fails boot validation, it will not boot, will provide an onscreen alert, and log this failure along with any information necessary to understand the failure.
+1 – Boot integrity deals with the requirement that the voting system cryptographically verifies system integrity before the operating system is loaded into memory.
+If the system fails boot validation, it will not boot, will provide an on-screen alert, and may log this failure along with any information necessary to understand the failure.

-– Software integrity states that the voting system will only allow digitally signed software and firmware to be installed.
-The system cryptographically verifies the digital signature before installation and whitelists all application running in userspace.
-It will also protect the integrity and authenticity of the whitelist configuration files.
+2 – Software integrity states that the voting system will only allow digitally signed software and firmware to be installed.
+The system cryptographically verifies all application running in userspace against an allowlist that identifies all approved and properly installed applications.
+It will also protect the integrity and authenticity of the allowlist configuration files.

-– software updates are authorized prior to installation covers the requirement that the voting system authenticates administrators:
+14.4 – Authorized software updates covers the requirement that the voting system authenticates administrators:

-before an operating system update
+before an operating system update,

-before a software update to the system application and related hardware
+before a software update to the system application and related hardware, and

-before a firmware or driver update
+before a firmware or driver update.

-- The voting system uses multiple layers of controls to provide resiliency against security failures or vulnerabilities.
+14.1 - The voting system uses multiple layers of controls to provide resiliency against security failures or vulnerabilities.